 Note: The process below is demonstrated on an iPad Air running 12.5.5.
 Some steps and screenshots may vary depending on your device model and software version.

-- On your iPad, open up your Settings app and navigate to: General > Accessibility > Guided Access and enable the slider.
+1. On your iPad, open your Settings app and navigate to General -> Accessibility.

 2. In Accessibility settings, under the Learning category, tap Guided Access.

 3. Toggle Guided Access to On, and additional settings will appear.
 From the list of options, tap Passcode Settings.

 Note: For devices running iOS 12 or later, make sure that you also have Mirror Display Auto-Lock toggled On, otherwise, Guided Access will automatically turn off the screen after 20 minutes of activity.